newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 AND BOOM!🚀 the magic is starting!
 Welcome to React my fellow learner!

 Good luck on your journey!!! i'm still at it and having a lot of fun!
-I wish you the same.✊🏾 Happy coding and thank you for reading!
+Let's keep learning!✊🏾 All the best, and thank you for reading!

-See you in the next article (i think it will be about fetch or promises, and shorter😋).
+See you in the next article (shorter i **promise**😋).